tuaris/FreeBSD-Coin-Ports/README.md

 - thorcoin
 - xmascoin

 It's possible some of these coins may eventually be submitted into the ports tree after they gain enough demand and popularity.
+If you found this work helpful and would like to show your thanks you may send aome BTC to: 1B6eyXVRPxdEitW5vWrUnzzXUy6o38P9wN or some ZET to: ZK6kdE5H5q7H6QRNRAuqLF6RrVD4cFbiNX